skillrepos/copilot-dd/codespace-labs.md

 6. Now with that file open, go back up to the top of the dev.sql file.
 Highlight and delete the comment and resulting query from step 2.

 7. Enter the same comment as before to request the query.
 (Basically, repeat step 2.)
 See what Copilot suggests this time.
 You can accept the suggestions or cycle through options.
+(If you first get a duplicate line as the query, just hit Enter and Copilot should start making more meaningful suggestions.)

 ```
 -- define a select statement to get all students enrolled in a course